ULL-MFP-AET/ull-mfp-aet.github.io/tema1-introduccion-a-javascript/creating-javascript-action.md

     - uses: actions/javascript-action@41775a4da8ffae865553a738ab8ac1cd5a3c0044 # sha
 ```

-Binding to a major version is the **latest** of that major version.
+The idea is that with releases, binding to a major version is the **latest** of that major version.

 That is, to say `v8` is the same as saying `"8.*"`.

-Therefore, you can add new capabilities to a release,
+Therefore, as an action developer, you can add new capabilities to a release,
 but **you should not break existing input compatibility or break existing workflows**.

 Here is an example of versioning workflow: